shafeequeom/AttendanceTracker/README.md

 # AttendanceTracker
-An attendance tracking system using VueJS with Flask with facial detection using Tensorflow (face-api).
+An attendance tracking system using VueJS with Flask with facial detection using Tensorflow JS (face-api).

 Note:-